umemak/sdk-dart/doc/2/controllers/document/m-get/index.md

 | `_id`        | <pre>String</pre>                            | Document ID                      |
 | `_version`   | <pre>int</pre>                           | Version of the document in the persistent data storage |

-The `errors` array contain the IDs of not found documents.
+The `errors` array contains the IDs of not found documents.

 ## Usage